nilsou/nilsou.github.io/source/_posts/2013-07-23-how-to-have-two-versions-of-the-same-app-on-your-device.markdown

 - Appstore
 ---

 You have *v1* of your great app in the App Store, and therefore on all your devices.
 You are now starting to work on *v1.1*.
 The problem is that if you just bump the version number and keep building/provisioning with your current settings, when you install it on your device, it will replace the App Store version.

-I am going to explain how to get both the currently released version of your app and the development build you are working on on the same device easily.
-I am also explaining how to have 2 different icons for them so that you can tell them apart.
+In this article, I am going to explain how to get both the currently released version of your app and the development build you are working on on the same device easily.
+I am also going to explain how to have 2 different icons for them so that you can tell them apart.

 <!--more-->